spywhere/vscode-whiteviz/README.md

 Most whitespace characters (including full-width characters) are already support out of the box!

+### How WhiteViz different from built-in whitespace rendering?
+- Expanded / Full tab indicator
+- Selection with / without word boundary
+- EOL visualization
+- Custom indicator symbol

+If you just want simple whitespace rendering on selection, WhiteViz kindly recommended that you use built-in whitespace rendering instead.

 ### How to use it?
 Simply install the extension, and you can use it right away (after restart)!